The Little Rock Nine: How children became the centre of the civil rights struggle

 So, on September 23rd, the Little Rock Nine managed to enter the high school.

-However, rioting occurred outside the school and the students were subjected to abuse inside.
+However, they did not finish the day.
+Rioting occurred outside the school and the students were subjected to abuse inside.

 They were spat on, pushed downstairs, and had garbage thrown at them.